BrandonLangridge/Caught-Short-App/planning.md

 Emergency Situations: In urgent situations, having a reliable source to find the nearest toilet can be crucial for users, providing peace of mind whilst in a public space.

 ### Options Considered
-TODO: What are some other customer options or leading products that address the same needs?

 Bristol.gov.uk contains a map that lists all the available toilets.
 These can be selected to access information about the specific location.
 There is however no way to search by specific needs, eg. a list of all the unisex bathrooms.